 According to Nahimana, their journey has not been without challenges.

 "One of the challenges we face is lack of information especially about exhibitions so we miss out on a lot.
 There many other activities tailored for the youth but we mostly miss out on such opportunities because of lack of adequate information.
-At the same time, when we go for exhibitions and people realize that we are deaf and dumb, they shy away from us," He said.
+At the same time, when we go for exhibitions and people realize that we are deaf, they shy away from us," He said.

 Contrary to other young people who opt to wait for white-collar jobs, Frida Umutoni chose to join her peers at the Kigali Deaf Art Gallery to learn a new skill and also earn some money.